-Philip Rosen is co-head of the Firm’s Real Estate practice and the Firm’s Infrastructure practice.
-Mr. Rosen is a leading authority in the mergers and acquisitions of real estate companies, both public and private and both as part of restructurings and not.
+Philip Rosen is Co-Head of the Firm’s Real Estate practice and the Firm’s Infrastructure practice.
+Philip is a leading authority in the mergers and acquisitions of real estate companies, both public and private and both as part of restructurings and not.
 He is also one of the top real estate finance lawyers and has long been considered one of the leading lawyers in the debt restructuring space.
-He is also one of the top private equity lawyers in the property arena, representing numerous opportunity funds and institutions in their larger and more complicated transactions.
-Mr. Rosen also has a top reputation in a broad spectrum of other transactional areas, including real estate investment trusts, joint ventures, and property and debt portfolio acquisitions.
+He is one of the top private equity lawyers in the property arena, representing numerous private equity and hedge funds and institutions in their larger and more complicated transactions.
+Philip also has a top reputation in a broad spectrum of other transaction areas, including real estate investment trusts, joint ventures, and property and debt portfolio acquisitions.
 He also heads the Firm’s renowned hospitality and gaming practices.
 Finally, he is one of the country’s leading authorities on doing business in the Middle East.

-- in its $9.4 billion sale of the U.S. shopping center portfolio (588 properties) of Centro Properties Group to the Blackstone Group, LP.
+- in its $9.4 billion sale of the U.S. shopping center portfolio (588 properties) of Centro Properties Group of Australia to Blackstone.

-- and its Board of Directors in an examination of restructuring options and the Board’s fiduciary responsibilities arising from linkages within the Centro structure with respect to such restructuring options.
+- The Board of Directors in an examination of restructuring options and the Board’s fiduciary responsibilities arising from linkages within the Centro structure with respect to such restructuring options.

 - in the restructuring by a joint venture of Hines and Angelo, Gordon & Co. of an existing $472 million loan on 131 S. Dearborn (a/k/a Citadel Center), a 37-story, 1.5 million-square-foot office tower in Chicago’s central business district, to provide capital to fund new leases and building improvements.
 This was the largest restructuring of a performing CMBS loan to date.

 - in the restructuring of a $678 million loan to a subsidiary of Vornado Realty Trust which is secured by seven office buildings in Virginia.